mucketo/Search-and-Destroy-v2.0/HELP.md

 ### "ht" (hunt trick) command — leverage cp hunt mechanics to find target mob and location
 - '**ht**' runs the hunt trick (ingame: **'help hunt trick'**) on your currently-targeted cp mob.
 - '**ht** \<**mobname**\>' runs hunt trick on mobname, 2.mobname, 3.mobname, etc. until it finds the target or fails to do so after testing all instances.
 - '**ht** \<*n*.**mobname**\>' runs hunt trick starting with *n*.mob Useful for skipping past no-hunt or similar mobs — these will interrupt hunt trick and cause it to time out or simply fail to locate.
-"No-hunt" means hunt returns a "No one by that name" message as if the mob doesn't exist at all.
+"No-hunt" means hunt returns a "No one by that name" message as if the mob doesn't exist in the area.
 Normally-huntable mobs return "You seem unable to hunt that target for some reason" when you get it as a cp (or gq) target.
 - '**ht abort**', '**hta**', and '**ht0**' all cancel a hunt trick in progress without returning any results.

 ### "qw" (quick where) command: